PrimeTimeTran/next-blog/data/blog/leetcode-1.md

   <div id="python" className="tabcontent">
     ```python
+    # Python depends on indentation.
+    # Python doesn't use curly braces for it's codeblocks like all the other languages.

     class Solution:
       def twoSum(self, nums: List[int], target: int) -> List[int]:
         hashMap = {}
     ```

   </div>

   <div id="dart" className="tabcontent">
     ```dart
     // Despite the fact we're guaranteed to have at least one pair
     // which sums to target, we must hardcode a return type in Dart.

+    // The Dart compiler will complain if we don't.
+    // "A non-null value must be returned since the return type 'List<int>' doesn't allow null"

     class Solution {
       List<int> twoSum(List<int> nums, int target) {
         var hm = {};